 The target system must have the same IASP set and they must be the same size or larger than the source disk.

-A computer that runs the IBM i Operating System and is configured as a proxy client on the CommCell Console
+A computer that runs the IBM i Operating System and is configured as an access node on the CommCell Console

 A physical or virtual machine that is separate from the IBM i file system agent client.
 The proxy communicates with the IBM i file system agent client to facilitate the data movement from the client to the backup media.

 A physical or virtual machine that has the file system agent installed.

 A set of DVD images that you use to boot and install the minimal IBM i Operating System for 1-Touch Disaster Recovery.